translateplus/translateplus-polylang/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Translate WordPress posts with TranslatePlus API and create Polylang-linked draft translations in one click.
+Translate WordPress posts and related content with the TranslatePlus API, with Polylang-linked draft translations in one click.

 == Description ==

-TranslatePlus for Polylang adds a TranslatePlus-powered translation workflow to the post editor.
+TranslatePlus for Polylang adds a TranslatePlus-powered translation workflow to the post editor and optional bulk tools in Settings.

 After connecting your API key in Settings, editors can pick a target language in the TranslatePlus metabox and create a translated draft that is automatically linked by Polylang.

+= What this plugin translates =

+**From the post editor (“Translate with TranslatePlus”)** — creates a new **draft** in the target language and links it in Polylang.
+The following are sent to TranslatePlus and written into that draft where applicable:

+* **Post title** and **excerpt** (plain text, batch API)
+* **Post content** (HTML via the HTML translation endpoint; block markup and typical HTML in the editor are preserved as far as the API allows)
+* **Custom fields / post meta** — values are copied from the source post and translated recursively (strings and serialized PHP structures).
+Internal, technical, and Polylang keys are skipped (for example `_thumbnail_id`, locks, `_pll*`, many WooCommerce SKU/stock keys, and others).
+You can narrow this further with the `tppl_excluded_post_meta_keys` filter.
+* **URL slug** — `post_name` is generated from the **translated title** and made unique (`wp_unique_post_slug`).
+* **Featured image** — the file is copied to a new media library item; the attachment’s title, caption, description, and alt text are translated.

+**Taxonomies** — term IDs from the source post are attached to the new draft (same taxonomy structure).
+Term *names* are not automatically translated.

+**Settings → Polylang strings (optional)** — bulk-updates **Polylang string translations** stored for a chosen language (the same strings Polylang uses for many widgets and registered strings).
+This does **not** walk every navigation menu item or every arbitrary site option.

+**Not** translated automatically (out of scope for this plugin):

+* Navigation menus as a whole, arbitrary widgets/options, or SEO plugin fields unless they live in post content or in Polylang’s string storage as above.
+* Polylang “Strings” that are never registered in Polylang’s string storage.

 Features:

-* One-click translation draft creation from the post editor
+* One-click translation draft creation from the post editor (public post types)
 * Uses Polylang language mapping and translation linking
-* Translates post title, excerpt, and content via TranslatePlus API
+* Extended draft cloning: translated meta, slug, and duplicated featured image (can be disabled with the `tppl_translate_post_extended_enabled` filter)
+* Optional bulk Polylang string translation from Settings
 * Settings page with connection status and account metrics
-* AJAX-based API key validation and save flow
+* AJAX-based API key validation, save, and disconnect flows

 Notes: